mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_start.md

 ## Legacy workflow

-The legacy workflow installs the **mulle-objc** Foundation as a shared library into `usr` of your home directory.
-You can change the location by changing the `--prefix`.
+The legacy workflow installs the **mulle-objc** Foundation as a shared library on your system.

+{% include note.html content="The \"modern workflow\" uses static libraries." %}

-### Create shared Foundation library
+### Install a shared MulleFoundation library

 **mulle-sde** will now download all required components of the Foundation library and build them.
 There will be an error, because it can not find an optional component **MulleObjCDecimalFoundation**.
 This is harmless.

+You can change the install location with the `--prefix` option.
+Otherwise the `usr` directory of your home directory, will be the install destination.

 ``` console